All about Sean

 When I find time I write the odd amusing (well I think they are) newspaper or magazine column.
 There are a few on here should anyone want a read.

 How did I get started with this writing malarkey I hear you ask.
 It's another one of these things I'm meant to burden you with I'm afraid.

-I have always enjoyed reading, the very first book I remember reading was the Wind in the Willows by Kenneth Grahame.
-Trips to the local library with my mother being a weekly thing, she herself was an avid reader as well as an accomplished watercolorist.
-My artistic talents never developed beyond drawing stick figures I'm afraid, and the only thing I can draw are the drapes.
-However, I found I did enjoy writing little stories, as all kids do I guess.
+I have always enjoyed books and reading; the very first book I remember reading was the Wind in the Willows by Kenneth Grahame.
+Trips to the local library with my mother being a weekly thing, as she herself was an avid reader as well as an accomplished watercolourist.
+My artistic talents never developed beyond drawing stick figures, and the only thing I can draw are the drapes.
+However, I discovered I had a love of writing little stories, as all kids do I guess.
 Unfortunately my high school English teacher was a grade 'A' a-hole, and quite likely, a direct descendant of Genghis Khan.
 The result being he managed to put me off reading and writing for a good many years.
-I did make the most of these years being a bit of a wild child I hasten to add.
+Although I did make the most of these years in the wilderness by being a bit of a wild child I hasten to add.

 And that's me, nothing really exciting I'm afraid.
 I don't wear my underpants on the outside of my tights, throw webs or guard the galaxy.
 I just write what's buried in the deeper recesses of my mind, and sometimes it worries me a little what lurks in there ...